-Broad pages ask you to sort too much
+Mixed pages ask you to sort too much

-When you already know what you want, a focused page is usually easier to use.
+When you already know what you want, a focused page is easier to use.
 It removes extra choices and helps you get to the next click more quickly.

-Most of the time, a simpler page just feels calmer to browse.
+A simpler page feels calmer to browse.

 If you came in looking for shoes, bags or jackets, landing on that exact section feels more direct and less distracting.